 C8 indicates that you have placed the wrong inner pot in the housing.
 (This is useful if you have an older model of Instant Pot with the domed bottom pan.)
 The pots are not interchangeable.

 Additionally, my husband was sauteing on high and got the C8 error too even though we were using the correct pan.
 This happened several times.
-Since then I don’t use the Saute High setting on the Evo Plus, instead, I use Saute/Custom/Level 4 and it’s worked fine since with no error code.
+Since then I don’t use the Saute High setting on the Evo Plus, instead, I use Saute/Custom/Level 3 or 4 and it’s worked fine since with no error code.

 Lid indicates that the lid is not correctly positioned.
 Simply open the lid and replace it, ensuring it is properly placed.